hysteve/wordsmith/README.md

   'names for boys'
 ]
 ```

+Future improvements:
+- Swap Terms - Search for multiple alternate terms for a cascaded search

 ## (Future) Google Query Rankings - get the top ranking sites for a specific search query in Google